Footwear: Materials

-Modern footwear is usually made up of leather or plastic, and rubber.
+Modern footwear is usually made of leather or plastic, and rubber.
 In fact, leather was one of the original materials used for the first versions of a shoe.
-The soles can be made of rubber or plastic, sometimes having a sheet of metal inside.
-Roman sandals had sheets of metal on their soles so that it would not bend out of shape.
+The soles can be made of rubber or plastic, sometimes with the addition of a sheet of metal on the inside.
+Roman sandals had sheets of metal on their soles so that they would not bend out of shape.

-More recently, footwear providers like Nike, have begun to source environmentally friendly materials.
+In more recent times, footwear suppliers such as Nike have begun to source environmentally friendly materials.